-CILO1: Examine critically the changing nature of a selection of theories, trends and international practices in public management over the last decade;

-CILO2: Engage in current debates about the nature and impact of globalization, internationalization, diffusion and transfer in public sector management and reform;

-CILO3: Identify specific challenges and appraise critically reforms undertaken by public managers and, in particular by those in the Asia-Pacific and European regions, to meet such challenges;

-CILO4: Evaluate the ways in which international developments in public management theories and practices address issues of importance that might or might not be applicable or appropriate for adoption by public managers in Hong Kong; and

-CILO5: Critically analyse key issues and processes entailed in the successful leadership and management of public management change processes.
+- CILO1: Obtain knowledge about and discuss critically the changing nature of a selection of theories, trends and international practices in public management over the last decade. - CILO2: Participate with current debates about the nature and impact of globalization, internationalization, diffusion and transfer in public sector management and reform. - CILO3: Identify specific challenges and appraise critically reforms undertaken by public managers and, in particular by those in the Asia-Pacific and European regions, to meet such challenges. - CILO4: Evaluate the ways in which international developments in public management theories and practices address issues of importance that might or might not be applicable or appropriate for adoption by public managers in Hong Kong. - CILO5: Discuss key issues and processes entailed in the successful leadership and management of public management change processes.

+Course Content CILOs Suggested Teaching & Learning Activities Theories, trends and international practices in public management.
+Nature and impact of globalization, internationalization, diffusion and transfer in public sector management and reform.
+Successful leadership and management of public management change processes.
+Innovations in public service management and accountability.
+CILO 1-5 CILO 1-5 CILO 1-5 Readings: Students are expected to read the lecture notes and key references before or after each lecture.
+Lectures: Presentation and discussion of the frameworks, concepts, practices and synthesis of key references.
+Group Presentation: Analyse and debate on key issues and concerns in the field of human resource management and generate new ideas on selected topics in which they will conduct research and analysis.

-3. Content, CILOs and Teaching & Learning Activities
+3. Content, CILOs, and Teaching & Learning Activities